The same flexibility that makes EC2 appealing can also make it complex, confusing, and unnecessarily costly.

 It’s a downward spiral that no company wants to experience.
 You can avoid that with intelligent tools, like CloudZero Advisor.

-Therefore, you can tell who, what, and why your Amazon EC2 costs are changing.
+You can also track Amazon EC2 costs by customer, service, feature, team, project, and more with CloudZero — down to the hour to know who, what, and why your Amazon EC2 costs are changing.
 This empowers you to tell exactly where to cut costs — or increase investment to maximize ROI.